vibhoragarwal/techvibhor/_posts/github_actions.md

 You would need 2 different set of credentials and configuration for your 2 different environments (subscriptions) - staging, production.
 These steps are for staging environment Azure subscription id <STAGING_SUBS_ID> and for <ENVIRONMENT> as staging

+**IMPORTANT NOTE**: Service Principal in Azure is a tenant level concept, not subscription level !
+So if you have single tenant with 2 subscriptions (one for staging, one for production etc), then service principal with a given name even when using scopes as different subscriptions, would generate/update same client Id !!
+This means you should use different names for different environments, so that you can configure them differently.

 ### STEP 1: Generate Service Principal with RBAC access

 Create a client application with scopes chosen as desired.